Book Circle Chooses Inspirational Story Inspired By History And Love

 Book Circle’s Selection Considers J.S.
 Bach’s Death: Was It Murder?

+Book Circle meets Thursday, July 24, at 3:15 p.m., in the CTI garden.
 In 1789, Wolfgang Amadeus Mozart visits the grave of Johann Sebastian Bach in Leipzig, looking for a sign, a signal, an answer to an enigma that has haunted him since childhood: Was Bach murdered?
 Allegro by Ariel Dorfman follows the investigation, from the salons of London to the streets of Paris.
-Parallel is the rise of Mozart, his fame and his losses.
-The Book Circle meets monthly to explore books by Jewish authors writing on [...]
+Parallel is the rise of Mozart, his fame and his [...]

 Book Circle Considers ‘Generation Gap’ In Stories About Three Women